giovanna14/GetData_CourseProject/CodeBook.md

 The raw data set contains a file 'activity_labels.txt' listing the activity names and their identification number, which is then used in the measurement files.
-The names of the 561 measured quantities are given in the file 'features.txt' and their meaning is explained in 'features_info.txt'.
-The measurements are split in a 'test' data set and a 'training' data set, each of which is composed of a set of measurements contained in a txt file with 561 space-separated columns and no column names (X_test.txt and X_train.txt), plus another two txt files with the same number of rows, containing the activity id (y_test.txt and y_train.txt) and the person id (subject_test.txt and subject_train.txt), respectively, for each of the measurement rows.
+The file 'features.txt' contains the names of the 561 measured variables that resulted from pre-processing and resampling the accelerometer and gyroscope signals as explained in the accompanying README.txt file.
+The meaning of these variables is explained in the accompanying file 'features_info.txt'.

+The measurements are split in
+a 'test' data set (30%) and a 'training' data set (70%).
+Each of these two data sets is composed of sets of measurements of the 561 variables contained in a txt file with 561 space-separated columns without column names (X_test.txt and X_train.txt).
+The columns are in the same order as the variables listed in 'features.txt'.
+Additional two txt files with the same number of rows as the measurement sets, contain the activity id (y_test.txt and y_train.txt) and an identifier of the subject who carried out the experiment (subject_test.txt and subject_train.txt), respectively, for each of the measurement rows.
-The names corresponding to the 561 columns in the measurement files
+The names of the 561 variables in the measurement files are given below.
+Time-domain variables start with 't' and frequency domanain variables start with 'f'.
+XYZ denote the 3 axis along which measurements were taken.
-are:
+'Acc' and 'Gyro' indicate measurements that use the signals from the accelerators and gyroscopes, respectively.
+An additional string in the variable name indicates the operation that was performed on the quantities (mean, standard deviation, etc., see below).

+The measurements from the gyroscopes are in units of radians/second.
+The measurements from the accelerators are in standard gravity units of 'g'.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y